mitsuhiko/lucumr/2012/8/11/codec-confusion.rst

     UnicodeDecodeError: 'ascii' codec can't decode byte 0xe2 in position 0: ordinal not in range(128)

 What's happening here?
 The call did not make any sense.
-The utf-8 codec encodes from unicode to bytes, not from bytes to bytes like in the given example.
+The utf-8 codec encodes from Unicode to bytes, not from bytes to bytes like in the given example.
 Now that might let you believe the correct solution is just to get rid of the `encode` function on strings.
 However there are legitimate cases for string to string encodings: